 The Xiaovv Q12 H.265 2MP 1080P HD Smart IP Camera just arrived from Banggood.
-Take into account that this camera is under €20 so an ideal starter camera, but overall I have questions.
-I made sure it has the latest firmware installed – it has – yet there is a noticeable LAG and movement is less than perfect compared (on the same network) with my other new camera – the Imou Cruiser which has virtually no lag and movement is rock-steady – I found the Xiaovv a little frustrating.
+Take into account that this camera is under €20 so an ideal starter camera, but I have questions.
+I made sure it has the latest firmware installed – it has – yet there is some LAG and movement is less than perfect compared (on the same network) with my other new camera – the FAR more expensive Imou Cruiser which has virtually no lag and movement is rock-steady – I found the Xiaovv a little frustrating by comparison.
 Ok, the Imou is over five times the price.

 The Xiaovv Q12 has H265 so actual image quality is fine.
-It doesn’t claim to be “pan and tilt” but you can manually tilt – and by remote you can control the pan – a full 360 degrees which is nice.
+It doesn’t claim to be “pan and tilt” but you can manually tilt the lens up and down – and by the APP you can control the pan – a full 360 degrees which is nice.
 The camera does have movement tracking and it works.
 Mounting plate and screws/plugs provided.

-As usual with these cameras they try to encourage you to use the cloud for storage ut you can also use a microSD if you wish.
-The SD slot can be accessed in an area normally just out of view, below the lens – without having to open anything up.
+As usual with these cameras they try to encourage you to use the cloud for storage but you can also use a microSD if you wish.
+I usually do.
+The SD slot can be accessed in an area normally just out of view, below the lens tto one side of the Sd slot – without having to open anything up.
 The camera is WiFi only with no accesss to hardwired Ethernet – but then that makes for a very thin USB power lead.

 A plug-in-the-wall USB supply is included (I used a battery pack for speed of testing outdoors).
 The camera is intended for indoor use but I have several similar cameras and they all work outdoors no problem under the eaves and hence protected from severe sun and rain – been doing that for years.